And now Poseidon stirs the briny deep,

 Like heavy horses bearing revelation,

-Upon this child who suffered slings of war,
+To praise this man, who suffered slings of war,

 And brought the sacred embers to our shore!

 I promise to address his warring wounds,

 Conscripted from the blue Aegean sea.

 Drawn from turquoise depths, and golden sands,

 A spiral conch is pulled by wafting sails,